rest-for-physics/detector-analysis/Examples/Raw_Background_Calibrated_Spectrum/README.md

 - computes the calibrated bg spectrum.

 #  Run the analysis
-Before running the analysis (after uncompressing Template.tar.gz that can be renamed as preferred), the following things must be specified:
+Before running the analysis (after uncompressing Template.tar.gz that can be renamed as preferred), the following items must be specified:
 - the path where the data are stored in Run_Analysis.py;
 - the path of the readout in Raw_to_Track_Analysis/run.xml;
 - the file list you want to analyze (inside list_CAST_run.txt).